gs6651/SecondBrain/CiscoSDWAN/Cisco SDWAN.md

 - Can be a Virtual Device (VM), On-Prem or Cloud Installation
 - It’s a single pane of glass for Day0, Day1 & Day2 operations.
 - It does:
 	- Centralized Provisioning
 	- Policies & Templates
 	- Troubleshooting & Monitoring
 	- Software Upgrades
-- It does not establish OMP tunnels with WAN Edges.
+	- Establishes DTLS tunnels with WAN Edges (not the OMP Tunnels)
-- To push config to WAN Edges, it uses NETCONF APIs over DTLS Tunnels.
+- To push config (especially Policies) to WAN Edges, it uses NETCONF APIs over DTLS Tunnels.
 - Validator is also configured via Manager. 💪

 #### Analytics (vAnalytics)